xrazis/haris.razis.com/content/posts/cappadocia.md

 instantly.

 {{< figure src="/posts/cappadocia/20241014_090841.webp"
-attr="Waiting for the insurance company to issue the green card whilst on the ferry." >}}
+caption="Waiting for the insurance company to issue the green card whilst on the ferry." >}}

 Once the green card was emailed to us, we went through the Turkish side of the customs.
 I was part of a random check, where they even passed the bike through an X-ray scanner.
 Our first stop would be Pamukkale, about 350 kilometers away.